Remodor/TLD_FireImprovements/README.md

   - Always Select Torches/ Flares First

     _If you want to always select burning torches/ flares first regardless of the sorting position or the last selected fire starter._
+  - Always Select Magnifying Lens First

+    _If you want to always select magnifying lens first regardless of the sorting position or the last selected fire starter.
+Will be overridden by lit torches/ flares._
   - Use Worst Firestriker

-    _If you want to always use the worst firestriker._
+    _If you want to always use the firestriker with the worst condition._
   - Use Worst Matches

-    _If you want to always use the worst matches._
+    _If you want to always use the matches with the worst condition._
   - Remove Duplicate Entries

     _If you want to remove multiple entries on fire starting when you have e.g. multiple firestrikers.
 Only leaves the worst one._

     See [#4](/../../issues/4).
 - Tinder